Skip to main content

 • The game features satisfying twin-stick shooting mechanics and intuitive controls, making it engaging and accessible for players.

-• The game suffers from numerous bugs, including crashes when attempting to play the Mars campaign and issues with achievements not triggering correctly.
+• The game suffers from significant bugs, including crashes when attempting to start the Mars campaign and issues with achievements not triggering correctly.

 • Graphics and music are criticized for being outdated and repetitive, detracting from the overall experience.

-• Gameplay can become frustrating due to confusing mechanics and controls, particularly when navigating the ship in tight spaces.
+• Gameplay can become frustrating due to confusing mechanics and a lack of clear instructions, leading to difficulty in completing missions.

 • story